 We are developing CFT8919, an orally bioavailable allosteric degrader of EGFR L858R for the treatment of NSCLC.
 We have chosen to target EGFR because of its well-defined biology and the limitations that EGFR kinase inhibitors face that we believe our degrader approach may be able to overcome.
 Our initial target population is patients with EGFR L858R driven NSCLC who have progressed after treatment with approved EGFR inhibitors, including osimertinib.
 We believe CFT8919 has the potential to overcome resistance to standard of care EGFR inhibitors to effect deeper and more durable responses due to the unique advantages of protein degradation.
 In May 2023, we entered into an exclusive licensing and collaboration agreement with Betta Pharma for the development and commercialization of CFT8919 in Greater China, including mainland China, Hong Kong SAR, Macau SAR and Taiwan.
-We believe this partnership will enable us to expedite the overall development of CFT8919 in patients with EGFR-driven resistance mutations due to a high prevalence of EGFR L858R driven NSCLC in Greater China, maximizing the number of patients who can potentially benefit from CFT8919.
+We believe this partnership will enable us to expedite the overall development of CFT8919 in greater China, maximizing the number of patients who can potentially benefit from CFT8919.
 As a result, the Phase 1 clinical study will be conducted by Betta Pharma in Greater China.
-We do not intend to initiate clinical studies outside of Greater China.
-We do not initiate clinical studies outside of Greater China.
-We do not initiate clinical studies outside of Greater China.
+We do not intend to initiate clinical studies outside of Greater China until after Betta Pharma has generated results from the Phase 1 trial.
+We retain all rights to develop and commercialize CFT8919 outside of Greater China.